Cost of living crisis: is our health paying the price?

 How to avoid stress and anxiety over Christmas

-Shops will never stop putting their festive lines out early, but there are steps you can take to gain control and feel more resilient to the pressures of Christmas creep.
+Shops will never stop putting their festive lines out early, but there are steps you can take to gain control and feel more able to cope with the pressures of Christmas creep.

 Limit your Christmas shopping time

 If Christmas shopping is overwhelming for you, then limit the time you spend doing it.
 "Set yourself boundaries of both time and money and do your shopping in bite-sized chunks," Matthews suggests.
-"This can help manage the stress by still allowing yourself time to shop and recover."
+"This can help manage the stress by giving yourself time to shop and recover."

 Set a budget